 Potential vibration impacts from project operations were assessed for 2040.
-Project operations would entail fewer trains per day in 2029 than in 2040, but the maximum operating speeds would be the same, so the maximum vibration levels would be the same for both 2029 and 2040 Plus Project conditions.
+Project operations would be fewer per day in 2029 than in 2040, but the maximum operating speeds would be the same, so the maximum vibration levels would be the same for both 2029 and 2040 Plus Project conditions.
 Thus, the vibration impact assessment was conducted for only the 2040 Plus Project condition.
 Under the No Project Alternative, the Caltrain PCEP is assumed to use EMU vehicles in place of the current diesel locomotive-hauled coaches.
-The vibration analysis for the Caltrain PCEP conservatively assumed that the EMU vehicle would generate vibration similar to the existing vehicle (Wilson Ihrig 2014).
+The vibration analysis for the Caltrain PCEP assumed that the EMU vehicle would generate vibration similar to the existing vehicle (Wilson Ihrig 2014).
 Thus, no new vibration impacts are assumed associated with PCEP.

 Table 3.4-21 summarizes the results of the vibration impact assessment by project alternative.
 Alternative 1 would result in 81 vibration impacts, Alternative 2 would result in 143 vibration impacts, Alternative 3 would result in 140 vibration impacts, and Alternative 4 would result in 1,203 vibration impacts.
 Most vibration impacts would occur within the Monterey Corridor Subsection, with the remaining vibration impacts occurring in the San Jose Diridon Station Approach and Morgan Hill and Gilroy Subsections.
-There are no vibration impacts in the Pacheco
+There are no vibration impacts in the Pacheco Pass and San Joaquin Valley Subsections under any of the project alternatives.